axone-protocol/docs/docs/whitepaper/introduction.md

 It is changing now.

 Through technology and governance innovation, public blockchain technology will be the key infrastructure opening the gates of trust-minimized data sharing.
-Thus providing opportunities to unlock new sources of valuable knowledge that will solve humanity's problems, from small to existencial ones, thanks to the next generation of Data Applications.
+Thus providing opportunities to unlock new sources of valuable knowledge that will solve humanity's problems, from small to existencial ones, thanks to the next generation of Applications.

 ### But the perfect technology doesn't exist, yet